automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Rebbachisaurus.md

 # Rebbachisaurus
-## Description: A poorly understood sauropod from northern Africa.
+## A poorly understood sauropod from northern Africa.